Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 c.
 ThingSpeak.com

 ## Hardware Overview
 The microcontroller and temperature/humidity sensor fit inside a USB stick enclosure to create the device.
 A short cable provides access to USB power.
+Holes at each end of the enclosure allow heat to escape.

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/Exploded_View.jpg)

 ## Hardware Components